fluid-project/floeproject.org/src/collections/resources/finding-open-educational-resources.md

 ---
-title: Finding Open Educational Resources,
+title: Finding Open Educational Resources
 excerpt: OER-specific resources, such as directories or authoring tools.
 permalink: false
 ---

+### Finding open educational resources

 These sites offer OER-specific resources, such as directories or authoring tools.